 The Rudder Assembly

-Because the rudder was the major source of malfunction on Yello Thing, Meade knew the i550 needed a forgiving steering system.
+Because the rudder was the major source of malfunction on Yello Thing, Meade knew the i550 sporboat needed a forgiving steering system.
 He designed a daggerboard-style adjustable draft rudder with a blowout safety feature.
 The rudder foil is set into a case with a non-destructive breakaway system that involves a moveable trailing edge tensioned with a shock cord.
-The boat can be sailed with the rudder fully extended, or in shallow water, part way up.
-This rudder configuration eliminates any chance of damage in grounding, while retaining a balanced helm at any depth of rudder setting, permitting shallow water control.
+The boat can be sailed with the rudder fully extended, or in shallow water, partway up.
+This rudder configuration eliminates any chance of damage when grounding, while retaining a balanced helm at any depth of rudder setting, permitting shallow water control.

-Instead of a retractable pole that protrudes from one side of the bow, common to sportboats, we experimented with a pivoting pole that can be adjusted off center up to 30° for better downwind performance.
-The bowsprit is hinged at the bow and attached to a crossed-line at the base of the cockpit.
+Instead of a retractable pole that protrudes from one side of the bow, common to sportboats, we experimented with a pivoting pole that can be adjusted off-center up to 30° for better downwind performance.
+The bowsprit is hinged at the bow and attached to a cross-line at the base of the cockpit.
 This allows the spinnaker to be articulated from inside the cockpit.

 With this final change complete, the i550 is now ready to take on The Everglades Challenge.
 We wish Meade and Jan, along with all the participants of The Everglades Challenge, the best of luck this year.

 Anyone who is interested in building their own i550 sportboat may contact Watershed Sailboats at www.i550sportboat.com.
 Our WEST SYSTEM technical advisors are happy to assist anyone considering this project.
 Call us toll-free Monday through Friday 9-5 ET, 866-937-8797.